 - A leader who has an open-door policy

-Since you are not an average candidate, try sprinkling in some less frequently heard descriptors, making it more likely that you will grab your interviewer's attention:
+, try sprinkling in some less frequently heard descriptors, making it more likely that you will grab your interviewer's attention:

 Power words and phrases of a leader: